artorias961/artorias961.github.io/README.md

 # Overall Update
+- (1/4/2023)
+  - I am currently using [codepen](https://codepen.io/) to check all my files due to the code working with online editors but with none of my IDE's.
+Also, codepen will analyze and tell you where you code could be wrong!!!
 - (1/3/2023)
   - Recently, I have switched IDE's using PyCharm Professional due to the fast updating for all languages and learning about Node.js.
 I'll do my best to update this as best as possible or as for reference.